dhammon/zosi-hack/README.md

 64            0x40            JFFS2 filesystem, little endian
 ```

 Even though `binwalk` didn't extract the file system, I could use `dd` to specifically carve out the byte range desired.
-Running `dd` did the trick as I extracted just the jffs2 section of the firmware file into a file named `system.jffs2` and confirmed file type of jffs2 using the `file` command.
+Running `dd` did the trick as I extracted just the jffs2 section of the firmware file into a file named `system.jffs2` and confirmed the jffs2 file type using the `file` command.

 ```bash
 daniel@daniel-desktop:/tmp$ dd if=rootfs-hi3520d of=system.jffs2 skip=64 bs=1